Advertisement

 Is applying at Mental Health Resources free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-Mental Health Resources administers 14 programs (Multifamily, Multifamily Housing, Bridges, HCV, Housing Voucher, Mainstream, Other, PBV, Public Housing, Housing Trust Fund, Mental Health Resources, RAD, Ramsey Supportive Housing Voucher, other) — none of which charge an application fee.
+Mental Health Resources administers 17 programs (Multifamily, Multifamily Housing, Multifamily Housing (0-5 Bedroom Apartments), Public Housing, Bridges, Bridges Rental Assistance Program, HCV, Housing Voucher, Mainstream, Other, PBV, Bridges Rental Assistance, Housing Trust Fund, Mental Health Resources, RAD, Ramsey Supportive Housing Voucher, other) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
 Always apply directly through the housing authority's official portal or in person at their office at 2577 Territorial Rd, Saint Paul, MN.

 How long is the wait at Mental Health Resources?

 Wait times at Mental Health Resources depend on demand in Saint Paul, funding levels, and your priority status.
 With approximately 213 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on May 30, 2026 when the Public Housing list changed from "open" to "closed."
+The most recent status change we tracked was on June 15, 2026 when the Public Housing list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Mental Health Resources directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?